Aalto-Electric-Drives/motulator/docs/_sources/autoapi/motulator/drive/utils/index.rst

       Create a magnetic model that uses this analytical model.

-      :param d_range: Range for the d-axis flux linkage (Vs).
+      :param d_range: Range for the d-axis input.
+For current maps, this is psi_d (Vs).
+For flux maps, this is i_d (A).
       :type d_range: ndarray
-      :param q_range: Range for the q-axis flux linkage (Vs).
+      :param q_range: Range for the q-axis input.
+For current maps, this is psi_q (Vs).
+For flux maps, this is i_q (A).
       :type q_range: ndarray
       :param n_p: Number of pole pairs.
 If provided, the torque is included.
       :type n_p: int, optional

-      :returns: Current map that uses this saturation model as its lookup_fcn.
+      :returns: Magnetic model using this object as its `lookup_fcn`.
       :rtype: MagneticModel